-Right-click on a project and select the option Delete Project.
+Right-click on a project and select the option Delete Project from the context menu

 You will be asked to confirm the deletion as this is a permanent action that cannot be undone.

 Password Protection

 To set a password for your project, you need to load it first.